iamdtang/pipe-operator/README.md

 # pipe-operator

-A small library to simulate the pipe operator in languages like Elixir for JavaScript.
+A small library for creating pipelines in JavaScript.
+This mimics the pipe operator in other functional languages such as Elixir.

 ## Installation